How ‘Saved’ Became Bob Dylan’s Most Listenable Born-Again Album

-Bob Dylan’s 1979 album, Slow Train Coming, surprised everybody by declaring that he had become a born-again Christian.
-And while many suspected that it was just another of his unpredictable left turns, he nonetheless double-downed with its follow-up, Saved, which arrived in June 1980.
+Bob Dylan’s 1979 album Slow Train Coming surprised everybody by declaring that he had become a born-again Christian.
+Many suspected that it was just another of his unpredictable left turns, but he nonetheless double-downed with its follow-up, Saved, which arrived on June 23, 1980.

 Saved was originally came with cover art that depicted Jesus Christ reaching downward toward a sea of grasping hands.
 But, perhaps worrying that the image was scaring off heathen fans, it was quickly replaced with a painting of Dylan onstage blowing into a harmonica.